liyanage/lldb_utilities/README.md

     git clone http://github.com/liyanage/lldb_utilities/ ~/git/lldb_utilities

-Create a `.lldbinit` file in your home directory that loads the custom module:
+Create a `.lldbinit` file in your home directory that loads the custom module.
+If you cloned to the location given above, and you don’t already have a `.lldbinit` file, you can use the one that’s included like this:

     ln -s ~/git/lldb_utilities/lldbinit ~/.lldbinit